-4.3.1 The owner or the owner's agent shall be provided with a fire extinguisher instruction manual that details condensed instructions and cautions necessary to the installation, operation, inspection, and maintenance of the fire extinguisher(s).

-4.3.2 The manual shall refer to this standard as a source of detailed instruction.

-4.4 Obsolete Fire Extinguishers.
-The following types of fire extinguishers are considered obsolete and shall be removed from service:

-- (1) Soda acid - (2) Chemical foam (excluding film-forming agents) - (3) Vaporizing liquid (e.g., carbon tetrachloride) - (4) Cartridge-operated water - (5) Cartridge-operated loaded stream - (6) Copper or brass shell (excluding pump tanks) joined by soft solder or rivets - (7) Carbon dioxide extinguishers with metal horns

-- (8) Solid charge-type AFFF extinguishers (paper cartridge) - (9) Pressurized water fire extinguishers manufactured prior to 1971 - (10) Any extinguisher that needs to be inverted to operate - (11) Any stored pressure extinguisher manufactured prior to 1955 - (12) Any extinguishers with 4B, 6B, 8B, 12B, and 16B fire ratings - (13) Stored-pressure water extinguishers with fiberglass shells (pre-1976)

-4.4.1 Dry chemical stored-pressure extinguishers manufactured prior to October 1984 shall be removed from service at the next 6-year maintenance interval or the next hydrotest, whichever comes first.
+- 4.3.1 The owner or the owner's agent shall be provided with a fire extinguisher instruction manual that details condensed instructions and cautions necessary to the installation, operation, inspection, and maintenance of the fire extinguisher(s). - 4.3.2 The manual shall refer to this standard as a source of detailed instruction. - △ 4.4 Obsolete Fire Extinguishers.
+The following types of fire extinguishers are considered obsolete and shall be removed from service: - (1) Soda acid - (2) Chemical foam (excluding film-forming agents) - (3) Carbon tetrachloride, methyl bromide, and chlorobromomethane (CBM) - (4) Cartridge-operated water - (5) Cartridge-operated loaded stream - (6) Copper or brass shell (excluding pump tanks) joined by soft solder or rivets - (7) Carbon dioxide extinguishers with metal horns - (8) Solid charge-type AFFF extinguishers (paper cartridge) - Pressurized water fire extinguishers manufactured prior to 1971 - (10) Any extinguisher that needs to be inverted to operate - (11) Any extinguisher manufactured prior to 1955 - (12) Any extinguishers with 4B, 6B, 8B, 12B, and 16B fire ratings - (13) Stored-pressure water extinguishers with fiberglass shells (pre-1976) - Δ 4.4.1 Dry chemical stored-pressure extinguishers with an indicated manufacturing date of 1984 or prior shall be removed from service.

-4.4.1.1 Subsection 4.4.1 shall not apply to wheeled-type dry chemical stored-pressure fire extinguishers.

-4.4.2 Any fire extinguisher that can no longer be serviced in accordance with the manufacturer's maintenance manual is considered obsolete and shall be removed from service.
+- 4.4.1.1 Subsection 4.4.1 shall not apply to wheeled-type dry chemical stored-pressure fire extinguishers. - 4.4.2 Any fire extinguisher that can no longer be serviced in accordance with the manufacturer's maintenance manual is considered obsolete and shall be removed from service.